mazmap/euprima/README.md

 Euler (characteristic) profiles for image analysis.

 # Disclaimer
-This project was started for my bachelors thesis on the _efficient computation of Euler characteristic profiles for three-channel digital images_.
+This project was started as a prototype implementation for my bachelors thesis on the _efficient computation of Euler characteristic profiles for three-channel digital images_.
 Once the thesis has been accepted, it will also be linked to from this README.

 At the moment this repository is still very much a **work in progress** and hence very unorganized and messy.